pascalweiss/zettelkasten-public/zettelkasten/homelab - requirements.md

 	- ... that triggers a new preview deployment for the new feature in kubernetes
 - **for each deployment, I want to: ...**
 	- ... have a separate namespace
-	- ... have a separate separate subdomain
+	- ... have a separate separate subdomain (to) the main domain)

 **So that: ...**